shaunchurch/workshy/README.md

 A simple task assignment manager.
 Work in progress.

-This project is an excuse to play with fun tech:
+An excuse to play with fun tech (Node, Express, Angular, Web Sockets, SASS), experiment with application organisation and to work on testing.

-Server is Node, Express, MySQL

-Client is Angular, Foundation, SASS

 ### Installation